w3c/trace-context/spec/21-http_response_header_format.md

 Header name: `traceresponse`

 The header name is [ASCII case-insensitive](https://infra.spec.whatwg.org/#ascii-case-insensitive).
 That is, `TRACERESPONSE`, `TraceResponse`, and `traceresponse` are considered the same header.
-The header name is a single word, it does not contain any delimiters such as a hyphen.
+The header name is a single word; it does not contain any delimiters such as a hyphen.

 In order to increase interoperability across multiple protocols and encourage successful integration, tracing systems SHOULD encode the header name as [ASCII lowercase](https://infra.spec.whatwg.org/#ascii-lowercase).